linkedinyou/django_network_api/README.md

 # django_network_api
 Backend API for routers and switches written in Django.
 Uses the netw0rk framework to gather SNMP data from devices.

+Requires Django 1.8+ and some additional Django packages (django-rest-framework, etc.)
+I will eventually add a setup.py include to manage dependencies.

 # Example gathering data
     ''' Create our default SQLITE3 database '''
     ./manage.py migrate